 Women, then, enjoyed respect at Edessa, and held an honoured position in the family.
 So highly was their chastity regarded that not only was an Edessan woman who had committed adultery put to death, but one against whom a charge of adultery had been preferred received summary punishment.
 Nevertheless, it should not be thought that they were the equals of men in the eyes of the law.
 Women were entitled to their own property, but the Greek legal practice was followed which required them to be represented at a formal transaction by a guardian; if a woman were married the guardian was her husband.
 In the document of 243, therefore, the signature of the Edessan woman who sells a slave is countersigned by her husband.
 That the women in the family groups of the mosaics and of the reliefs in cave-tombs are unveiled, may not mean that the veil was not used at this time, but that in these portraits it is necessary to identify their features.
 We observe too that in these tableaux the wife of the occupant of the tomb (but in one mosaic the motherin-law of the deceased) is shown on his left.
 It was, no doubt, the right side that was considered the more honourable, and here stand the children of the dead man.
 So, too, in the Family Portrait mosaic a daughter stands with her brothers to the right of her father, but she stands after her brothers.
-Significantly, it is only in the Tripod mosaic, set up by a family of relatively modest means, that the female figures, a wife and a daughter, carry a spindle as a reminder of their domestic duties.
-Perhaps we may conclude that the higher a family's place in the social scale the more generous its attitude to women.
+Significantly, it is only in the Tripod mosaic, set up by a family of relatively

-1 Drijvers, op. cit., 101, translates, 'and the confusion was suppressed by force and flung into its abysses'.
+Drijvers, op. cit., 101, translates, 'and the confusion was suppressed by force and flung into its abysses'.

-2 Ibid. translates, 'of the elements he made all creation, that which is above and that which is below'.
+Ibid. translates, 'of the elements he made all creation, that which is above and that which is below'.
+See p.
+59 below.